Xabi Alonso: Euro 2012

 On 23 June 2012, Alonso played his 100th match for Spain in the quarter-finals against France in which he scored both goals in a 2–0 victory.
 The first goal came after he headed a cross from the left flank delivered by Jordi Alba, while the second one came from a penalty kick given after Pedro was fouled by Anthony Réveillère in the dying seconds of the match.
 Alonso's penalty in the semi-final shoot-out against Portugal was saved by Rui Patrício in which Spain went on to win 4–2 after a 0–0 draw in the game itself.
 Spain went on to beat Gianluigi Buffon and Italy 4–0 in the finals; this was Alonso's third major title win with Spain.

 2014 World Cup

-Spain were again amongst the favourites for cup victory in the 2014 FIFA World Cup, but had a very disappointing campaign that ended in the first round.
-Alonso scored a penalty in the 27th minute of their first match against the Netherlands, though he was substituted in the 62nd minute with Spain down 2–1.
-The match ultimately ended with a resounding 5–1 win for the Netherlands.
-Spain then suffered another defeat, this time falling 2–0 to Chile.
-In that match, Alonso received a yellow card in the first half and was substituted at half-time with the score already at 2–0.
+Spain were again amongst the favourites for victory in the 2014 FIFA World Cup, but were eliminated in the first round.
+Alonso scored a penalty in the 27th minute of their first match against the Netherlands, though he was substituted in the 62nd minute with Spain down 2–1 before losing 5–1.
+Spain then lost 2–0 to Chile, in which Alonso received a yellow card in the first-half and was substituted at half-time with the score already at 2–0.
 Spain were then eliminated from the tournament but did win their final match 3–0 against Australia and finished third in the group; Alonso played 83 minutes in the match.

 Alonso retired from international football on 27 August 2014.